Viktor Belyaev: Biography

-Viktor Belyaev was born in the family of Nikolai Vasilievich Belyaev, an engineer and founder of the Upper Volga railway.
-Before the revolution, he studied mathematics at the Moscow State University.
-After the revolution, he managed to continue his studies for short periods of time at the Moscow Polytechnic Institute (1920-1922) and at the 1st Moscow State University (1922-1923).
+Viktor Belyaev was born in the family of Nikolai Vasilievich Belyaev, an engineer and founder of the Upper Volga Railway.
+Before the Russian Revolution, he studied mathematics at the Moscow State University.
+After the revolution, he was able to continue his studies for short periods of time at the Moscow Polytechnic Institute (1920-1922) and then at the 1st Moscow State University (1922-1923).

 He began his career in 1918.
-For some time he worked at a number of enterprises, including the railway and teaching, but in 1925 he began to work in the aviation industry as a strength engineer in the design bureau of Dmitry Grigorovich.
+For some time, he worked at a number of enterprises, including the railway and teaching, but in 1925, he began to work in the aviation industry as a strength engineer in the design bureau of Dmitry Grigorovich.

-In 1926 he transferred to TsAGI, to the design office of Andrei Tupolev in the brigade of Vladimir Petlyakov, where he participated in the strength calculations of the ANT-6, ANT-7, ANT-9, ANT-14, ANT-20 aircraft.
-Soon the Petlyakov team was transformed into a separate design bureau from 1931 where Belyaev took the post of chief of the settlement brigade.
-In 1930, Viktor Belyaev began to work part-time as a researcher in the strength department of TsAGI.
+In 1926, he transferred to the Central Aerohydrodynamic Institute (TsAGI), to the design office of Andrei Tupolev in the brigade of Vladimir Petlyakov, where he participated in the strength calculations of the ANT-6, ANT-7, ANT-9, ANT-14, ANT-20 aircraft.
+Soon, Petlyakov's team was transformed into a separate design bureau from 1931, where Belyaev took the post of chief of the settlement brigade.
+In 1930, Belyaev began to work part-time as a researcher in the strength department of TsAGI.

 In the early 1930s, Belyaev created the BP-2 (TsAGI-2) glider, a prototype of an unusual aircraft he had conceived.
-In August 1934, on a glider rally in Koktebel, the flights of this glider showed excellent flight qualities.
+In August 1934, on a glider rally in Koktebel, the glider's flights demonstrated excellent flight qualities.

-In 1935, Viktor Nikolaevich consolidated his success by creating a record-breaking glider BP-3, which made its first flight on June 18, 1935.
+In 1935, Belyaev consolidated his success by creating the record-breaking BP-3 glider, which made its first flight on 18 June 1935.
 The aerodynamic quality of the glider was very high at 33 units.
 There is unconfirmed information about the construction of several BP-3 in the workshops of the school of sea pilots in the city of Yeysk.

-In 1935, a competition for high-speed transport aircraft was announced by the Aviation All-Union Scientific Engineering and Technical Society (AviaVNITO) and the newspaper “At the Wheel”.
-Viktor Belyaev's design team introduced a model of a twin-engine and two-body aircraft with an interesting pattern, called AviaVNITO-3.
-The project sparked great interest, and was among the winners of the competition and was recommended for construction, but in the end, none of the competing aircraft were built.
+In 1935, a competition for high-speed transport aircraft was announced by the Aviation All-Union Scientific Engineering and Technical Society (AviaVNITO) and the newspaper Za Rulem.
+Belyaev's design team submitted a project for a twin-engine, twin-fuselage aircraft of an unusual design, called AviaVNITO-3.
+The project was among the winners of the competition and recommended for construction, but none of the competition aircraft were built.
 In 1937, the design team began developing a bomber on the basis of the AviaVNITO-3 project.
-In 1939, Viktor Belyaev was appointed one of the chief designers of the TsAGI plant.
-In July 1940, he was awarded the degree of chief designer of the third category, together with the aircraft designers Artem Mikoyan, Mikhail Gurevich, Nikolai Kamov et al.
+In 1939, Belyaev was appointed one of the chief designers of the TsAGI Special Designs plant.
+In July 1940, he was awarded the degree of chief designer of the third category together with aircraft designers Artem Mikoyan, Mikhail Gurevich, Nikolai Kamov, and others.

-After returning from evacuation in 1943 and until his death, Viktor Belyaev worked at TsAGI.
-In 1940, he was awarded the degree of Doctor of Technical Sciences without defending a thesis, and in 1946 the title of professor.
+After returning from evacuation in 1943 and until his death, Belyaev worked at TsAGI.
+In 1940, he was awarded the degree of Doctor of Technical Sciences without defending a thesis, and in 1946, the title of professor.